How much time do you have to start a case for a legal claim in British Columbia?

 Limitation periods and the Solution Explorer

 The limitation period will be counting down while you use the Solution Explorer.
-It will only stop when your case has been started in the Civil Resolution Tribunal or a court.
+You need to start your case with the CRT or a court before it runs out.

 What you can do